ac72177/moondial/README.md

 ### User Stories

-As a user, I want to be able to add an observation to a list of past observations As a user, I want to see the data from past observations As a user, I want to see a summary of my past observations categorized by moon phase As a user, I want to select observations to delete
+As a user, I want to be able to add an observation to a list of observations As a user, I want to see the data from past observations As a user, I want to see a summary of my past observations categorized by moon phase As a user, I want to select observations to delete